ereekaj/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis

-## Overview of the analysis: Explain the purpose of this analysis.
+## Overview of the analysis:
-Pewlett Hackard is a large company and want to plan for the upcoming retirements of their employees.
-I've been helping Bobby, an HR analyst, with some employee research to help leadership figure out how many employees will be retiring soon.
-The purpose of this analysis is to use SQL to create databases and determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+Pewlett Hackard is a large company that wants to plan for the upcoming retirements of many of their employees.
+I've been helping Bobby, an HR analyst, with some employee research to help leadership figure out how many employees will reach retirement age.
+The purpose of this analysis is to create databases and determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 ## Results: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.

-1.
-2.
+1. Over 72,000 employees will be eligible to retire.
+2. The majority, over 50,000, of those are in Senior positions like Senior Engineer and Senior Staff.

+Below is a screenshot from the retiring_titles.csv database showing these numbers.

 3.
 4.